m4drat/memplusplus/README.md

 Memplusplus provides different debug-like features, such as data visualizers, profilers, statistics collectors.

 - Address Sanitizer support (ASAN):

-    Enable `MPP_SANITIZERS` before building library.
+    Enable `MPP_SANITIZERS` before building the library.
 Then compile your project with `-fsanitize=address` flag.
-As a result wou will get asan-compatible build which will help you to debug memory management issues.
+As a result wou will get asan-compatible build which will help you to debug any memory management issues.

     Example buggy code: